tandris/strapi-plugin-paddle-webhook/README.md

 1. Run strapi `strapi develop`
 2. Enable public access for the endpoint under Settings/Roles/Public
     ![alt text](./res/permissions.png "Strapi permission settings")
-3. The webhook endpoint will be available at: `http://localhost:1337/paddle-webhook/webhook` (POST)
+3. The webhook endpoint is listening at: `http://localhost:1337/paddle-webhook/webhook` (POST)
-4. After deploying strapi to your server with the plugin installed, configure Paddle under Developer Tools/Alerts / Webhooks and set the public endpoint under the `URL for receiving webhook alerts` field.
+4. After deploying strapi to your external server, you have to configure Paddle to use the webhook URL.
+Go to Paddle Dashboard, and under Developer Tools/Alerts / Webhooks and set the public endpoint under the `URL for receiving webhook alerts` field.
 5. The fulfillment endpoints must be set for each product separately, if you have active products you have to update them and use the same URL: `http://localhost:1337/paddle-webhook/webhook`.

 ### IV.
 Testing